freenas/freenas-docs/userguide/storage.rst

 If an existing ZFS pool does not show in the drop-down menu, run :command:`zpool import` from :ref:`Shell` to import the pool.

-If you plan to physically install ZFS formatted disks from another system, be sure to export the drives on that system to prevent an "in use by another machine" error during the import.
+If physically installing ZFS formatted disks from another system, ensure to export the drives on that system to prevent an "in use by another machine" error during the import.

 #ifdef freenas
-If you suspect that your hardware is not being detected, run :command:`camcontrol devlist` from :ref:`Shell`.
+If the hardware is not being detected, run :command:`camcontrol devlist` from :ref:`Shell`.
 If the disk does not appear in the output, check to see if the controller driver is supported or if it needs to be loaded using :ref:`Tunables`.